Airbnb is canceling bookings by members of hate groups headed to the Million MAGA March

 — We Will Be Ruthless (@RuthlessWe) November 11, 2020

-After the Twitter user’s above tweet, Airbnb responded by saying that have canceled that specific Proud Boy member’s reservation and banned the person from Airbnb.
+After the Twitter user’s above tweet, Airbnb responded by saying that it has canceled the reservation of that specific Proud Boy member and banned the person from Airbnb.
 “Anyone affiliated with hate groups has no place on Airbnb,” the company said in the tweet.

 We really appreciate you bringing this to our attention.
 Anyone affiliated with hate groups has no place on Airbnb.
 We've identified the reservation, cancelled it, and banned the user from our platform.